jarumihooi/notes-1/Lesson5 annotated.md

 ![](lesson5/2.png)

 There are some defaults as to what size this first one is, but the second one the size there is as big as you need it to be.
 So in your data bunch which you passed to your learner, from that we know how many activations you need.
 If you're doing classification, it's how many ever classes you have, if you're doing regression it's how many ever numbers you're trying to predict in the regression problem.
 So remember, if your data bunch is called `data` that'll be called `data.c`.
 So we'll add for you this weight matrix of size `data.c` by however much was in the previous layer.
+Me: This is the last weight matrix at the very end, we replace it with 2 matrices, you make the last one equal to the size of the output classes you want.
+Classification vs regression problem??

 [[11:08](https://youtu.be/uQtTwhpv7Ew?t=668)]

-Okay so now we need to train those because initially these weight matrices are full of random numbers.
-Because new weight matrices are always full of random numbers if they are new.
-And these ones are new.
+**Okay so now we need to train those because initially these weight matrices are full of random numbers.
+Because new weight matrices are always full of random numbers if they are new.** And these ones are new.
 We're just we've grabbed them and thrown them in there, so we need to train them.
 But the other layers are not new.
 The other layers are good at something.
 What are they good at?
 Let's remember that [Zeiler and Fergus paper](https://arxiv.org/pdf/1311.2901.pdf).
 Here are examples of some visualization of some filters some some weight matrices in the first layer and some examples of some things that they found.

 ![](lesson5/3.png)